ChrisWhealy/parse-sap-odata/docs/metadata.md

 All `<EntityType>` metadata `struct`s have an additional `key` field of type `Vec<PropertyRef>`

-The fields in this `struct` will only ever be of type `Property` or of a previously declared complex type `struct`.
+All fields in a metadata `struct` will either be of type `Property` or of a previously declared complex type `struct`.

 ## Implementation of Metadata Entity Type `struct`s